cyverse/irods-adm/README.md

 The awk script `filter-session-by-cuser.awk` can be combined with `group-log-by-pid.awk` to find all of the sessions for a given user.

+The program `filter-sessions-by-time` can be combined with `group-log-by-pid.awk` to find all of the open sessions during a given time interval.

+The program `order-sessions` can be combined with `group-log-by-pid.awk` to list sessions by the order of their start times.

 The awk script `session-intervals.awk` can be combined with `group-log-by-pid.awk` to find all of the time intervals for each session from a log file.